jundalisay/spblist/content/en/spiritual/principles/intro/chapter-02.md

 The Vedas are the basis of Hinduism.
 In time, because of its long age, it naturally becomes dogmatic.

-## The Religion of the Anti-Vedics: Buddhism
+## The Belief System of the Anti-Vedics: Buddhism

 Founder | Buddha
 --- | ---